We carry your bags, you just pedal!

 We have ridden and fine-tuned the route you are using so we know all the twists and turns we are sending you on!

-With over 40 years of long-distance cycle touring under his wheels, audaxing since 2003, Paris-Brest-Paris five times and one circumnavigation of the planet, Richard is keen to share his passion.
+With over 40 years of long-distance cycle touring under his wheels, audaxing since 2003, Paris-Brest-Paris six times and one circumnavigation of the planet, Richard is keen to share his passion.
 He founded the Kingston Wheelers Audax Chapter to organise rides of all distances up to a flagship 1,000 km event from London to Land's End and back.
 Some Wimbledon parkrun friends were keen to take on this challenge, until they learned that the audax time limit is 75 hours – just over three days – a gruelling 350 km/day schedule that doesn't allow for leisurely fine dining and a few beers in the evening before a comfortable hotel bed.
-With skilful powers of persuasion, and one or two beers, Richard agreed to lead a 150 km/day ride with support crew and hotels...and the Glaudax concept was hatched.
+With skilful oratory powers, and one or two beers, Richard was persuaded to lead a 150 km/day ride with support crew and hotels...and the Glaudax concept was hatched.